 All financial aid, including scholarships, disburses to the bill about a week prior to the semester starting.
-The first disbursement date for Fall 2021 is Monday, August 23.
-On this date, the fall portion of your scholarship will apply to the Fall 2021 bill.
+The first disbursement date for Spring 2023 is Friday, January 20, 2023.
+After this, disbursements for Spring will occur every Tuesday.

 Q: I am a current student, how can I get a merit scholarship?

 Our office awards merit scholarships to incoming freshmen and Maryland community college transfer students.
 As a current student, funding options are available from need-based financial aid and university departments.
 You may search for open scholarship opportunities using Scholarship Retriever .